What is Religion?

 Throughout these years, your modules offer an increasingly focused and state-of-the art engagement in your chosen field.
 Different genres of literature and historical reconstruction are addressed in biblical studies.
 Theology looks both to the emergence and reception of classical doctrines, as well as to topical issues of religion and science, and theology and social justice.
 The field of ethics is explored through issues of gender and human rights, bioethics, technology, environment and war and peace.
 There is an opportunity to study the Qur’an within Islamic and Late Antiquity contexts, and explore the message and heritage of the prophet Muhammad.
 During these years it is also possible for you to study Hebrew or Greek.

 The major accomplishment of your final year is your Capstone project – an individual research project.
 This is an important achievement of supervised and self-directed research and writing.
-In addition to the Capstone research project, final year modules offer you the opportunity to engage with current issues of research activity within the School.
-These areas currently include: religion, war and peace; multiple modernities; theologies of church and Eucharist; the study of ritual; queer theological ethics; religion and the arts; Islamic perceptions of gender.
-You may also continue to study Greek or Hebrew at an advanced level.
+In addition to the Capstone research project, final year modules offer you the opportunity to engage with current issues of research activity within the school.
+These areas currently include: religion, war and peace; multiple modernities; theologies of church and eucharist; the study of ritual; queer theological ethics; religion and the arts; Islamic perceptions of gender.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.